munificent/craftinginterpreters/book/control-flow.md

 clause by looking for the preceding `else` keyword.
 If there isn't one, the `elseBranch` field in the syntax tree is `null`.

-That seemingly innocuous optional else has in fact opened up an ambiguity in our grammar.
+That seemingly innocuous optional else has, in fact, opened up an ambiguity in our grammar.
 Consider:

 ```lox
 if (first) if (second) whenTrue(); else whenFalse();